Composition and Performance

 Composers:

-Composers will be chosen more on the basis of potential than of experience - composers who have had significant professional performances are not likely to be considered.
+Composers will be chosen on the basis of potential over experience.
+As the BPYAP is an artist development programme, composers who’ve had significant professional performances are unlikely to be considered.

 Instrumentalists:

-Flute (doubling Piccolo), Oboe (doubling Cor Anglais), Clarinet (doubling E-Flat & Bass), Bassoon (doubling Contra), Horn, Trumpet, Trombone, Percussion, 3 x Piano (you will be considered for both orchestral and collaborative elements within this course), 2 x Violin, Viola, Cello, Double Bass, Harp.
+Flute (doubling Piccolo*), Oboe (doubling Cor Anglais*), Clarinet (doubling E-Flat & Bass*), Bassoon (doubling Contrabassoon*), French Horn, Trumpet, Trombone, Percussion, 2 x Violin, Viola, Cello, Double Bass, Harp.

 Singers:

-Any voice type, demonstrating interest and ability in 20th and 21st century operatic and song repertoire.
-Three singers will be chosen.
+Any voice type can apply.
+You must demonstrate an interest and ability in 20th and 21st century operatic and song repertoire.

 How can I apply?